arangodb/kube-arangodb/README.md

 This procedure can also be used for upgrades and will not harm any running ArangoDB deployments.

-## Installation of latest release using kustomize
+### Installation of latest CE release using kustomize

 Installation using [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) looks like installation from yaml files, but user is allowed to modify namespace or resource names without yaml modifications.